-The Board of Directors appoint a Credit Committee annually in line with legislation.
-The Credit Union also have 3 staff members appointed as Loans Officers to consider and decide on loan applications in accordance with the Board's Credit Policy.
+This The Credit Union also have 3 professional staff members appointed as Loans Officers to consider and decide on loan applications in accordance with the Board's Credit Policy.
 The Credit Policy is revised and updated at least annually with strict underwriting criteria.

-In the Financial Year ending 30th September 2022, 519 loans totalling €2,463,447 were issued and drawn down, bringing the total loans outstanding to €5,5million with 707 members borrowing at year end.
-This was a 3% increase on the previous year
+In the Financial Year ending 30th September 2024, €2,898,182 were issued and drawn down, bringing the total loans outstanding to €6,353,373 million.
+This was an 8% increase on the previous year.